2026-05-01 · Call for Papers

 — an interactive map of the conceptual and infrastructural connections behind this

-project.
+website.
 The graph is powered by D3.js and a plain‑text links.jsonl file,

 both self‑hosted.